 Name Box Above the Standard toolbar, on the left hand side.
 Displays the address of the active cell.
-Formula Bar Next to the Name Box Displays the contents of the active cell.
+Formula Bar Displays the contents of the active cell.
 Sheet Tabs Sheet 1 Sheet2 + Lower, left-hand corner of window Shows the worksheet or chart sheet names.
-Formatting Palate Toolbox Opens automatically in some situations that require you to choose from a list of options, allows you to use commands while still working on your file.
+Formatting Palate side of the Excel window Opens automatically in some situations that require you to choose from a list of options, allows you to use commands while still working on your file.